-In keeping with the above desire to protect the rights of individuals in the community, the best advice to students is always to treat individuals and property with reverence and respect.
+In keeping with the above desire to protect the rights of individuals in the community, the best advice to students is always to treat individuals and their personal property, as well as school property in general, with reverence and respect.
 This translates into the three basic rules listed below.

-Any student who violates any of these basic rules should expect to face the consequences of that behaviour.
-Students who witness behaviours that violate these basic rules should report the violations to a staff member.
-Serious violations of these basic rules will remain on a student's record and enter into disciplinary considerations throughout a student's time at SBDHS.
+- Any student who violates any of these basic rules should expect to face the consequences of that behaviour. - Students who witness behaviours that violate these basic rules should report the violations to a staff member. - Serious violations of these basic rules will remain on a student's record and enter into disciplinary considerations throughout a student's time at SBDHS.